blair-aitken/Forum8_Multitasking_Scenario/README.md

 * UC-win/Road Ver.
 14 by Forum8 (https://www.forum8.co.jp)

 ## Driving simulations
-The `forum8_impaired_driving_scenarios.rd` file contains a total of 7 unique, yet comparable UC-win/Road Version 13 compatable driving simulations comprising of three 8-minute tasks:
+The UC-win/Road `forum8_impaired_driving_scenarios.rd` file contains three 8-minute driving tasks conducted on a bidirectional, four-lane highway with a lane width of 3.4 meters.
+The tasks are as follows:

 ### Highway driving task
 In the highway drive, participants are instructed to drive at a constant speed of 100 km/h, braking & overtaking other vehicles if necessary.
 This task includes four over-taking events spaced evenly over the 12 km drive.